davidkassa/southwest-checkin-3/README.markdown

 * Checks the passenger in for all flights (departure and arrival) exactly 24 hours before the flight leaves
 * Informs the user via email after successful check in and includes boarding position and boarding pass
 * Checks in all passengers for that reservation
-* Stores the information in a database in case the web interface of CLI is restarted
+* Stores the information in a database in case the web interface or CLI is restarted

-If southwest changes the check in process, the parser might need to be updated.
+If southwest changes the checkin process, the parser might need to be updated.
 If you see a bug, file an issue or fork and create a pull request with the fix.

 ## Installation ##